 Provitalize by Better Body Co. is a popular product, partly thanks to its heavy online advertising.
 The brand, which appears to be based in Singapore, makes some questionable claims that it can improve digestive health, weight management, and the relief of hot flashes for menopausal women.

-While we liked that the product contains 68 Billion CFUs, it has a notable lack of strain diversity, as it only has three strains in total, and only one of them is on our top-4 list for women’s health.
-That one strain is L. gasseri, leaving this formula shot of the other 3 highly researched and effective strains, L. jensenii, L. rhamnosus, and L. crispatus.
+While we liked that the product contains 68 Billion CFUs, it has a notable lack of strain diversity, as it only has three strains in total.
 Compare that to the top-rated brand on our list, which has 24 unique strains, including all four top-rated strains, and even contains all three of Provitalize’s probiotic strains.
+Provitalize also requires you to take two pills per day.

 Provitalize uses a considerable amount of marketing hype and aggressive claims; they have an F rating with the Better Business Bureau (BBB), compiling 79 complaints, 25 of which were in the last year alone, which gives us some real pause for concern.
 While some users have reported benefits from taking Provitalize, we found many users who reported no results.
 We recommend avoiding brands with claims that seem too good to be true.
-Choose a formula with a variety of probiotic strains, including key herbs for women’s health and prebiotics, shown in studies to help offer vaginal and urogenital benefits as well as support for microbiome balance, digestive and immune system support.
+Choose a formula with a variety of probiotic strains, including key herbs and minerals targeting women’s health, and that prebiotics that are shown in studies to help offer vaginal and urogenital benefits as well as support for microbiome balance, digestive and immune system support, and weight management.

 *Results are based on user-generated experiences with these products, and individual results may vary.
 Please refer to the manufacturer’s product website for detailed information.